gdraheim/docker-systemctl-replacement/README.md

 The docker-systemctl-replacement knows about that and it is used.
-And as another hint: if you run the script as "systemctl.py 1" then pressing Control-C will result in an interpretation of "systemctl halt" as well, so one can test the correct interpretion of the "wants".
+And as another hint: if you run the script as "systemctl.py init" then pressing Control-C will result in an interpretation of "systemctl halt" as well, so one can test the correct interpretion of the "wants".